Key Takeaways

 Administration clauses: These clauses define the parameters of administration, operations, and company financing to prevent majority shareholders from setting minority shareholders aside.

-If you need help with a shareholder withdrawal agreement, you can post your legal need on UpCounsel's marketplace.
+If you need help with a shareholder withdrawal, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.